Standards Based Grading

 Academic Standards are the expectations of what students need to know and be able to do at the end of each grade level.
 Teachers design lessons and assessments based on the standards outlined by BVSD and the Colorado Department of Education.
 Academic Standards can be found online at the CDE Office of Standards and Instruction.

 Academic Meaning of a Grade

-Standards-Based Grading provides grades that accurately reflect individual student achievement in relation to course outcomes as outlined in the BVSD Standards.
+Standards Based Grading provides grades that accurately reflect individual student progress towards academic standards.
 The essential pieces of this grading system are outlined below: